jonathanfilbert/pokemon-app/README.md

 After catching some Pokemon, you can browse through all the Pokemons you've caught in this page.
 You can also release Pokemon, bye bye!
 ![View Owned Pokemon](https://i.ibb.co/9pmNQqD/pokepedia-app-vercel-app-4.png)
 ![Releasing Pokemon](https://i.ibb.co/wr9987C/pokepedia-app-vercel-app-6.png)

+_this repository was made public by the request of Tokopedia recruitment team._